Skip to main content

 War in Ukraine

-(Updated 29 March 2023)
+(Updated 19 December 2023)

 Twinning Partnership with Zaporizhzhia National University, Ukraine

 The war in Ukraine remains of immense concern to us all.
-As part of a large-scale twinning initiative, supported by Universities UK (UUK) and the Ukrainian Ministry of Education, we are twinned with Zaporizhizhia National University (ZNU).
+As part of a large-scale twinning initiative, supported by Universities UK (UUK) and the Ukrainian Ministry of Education, we are twinned with Zaporizhzhia National University (ZNU).

-ZNU is located in the Zaporizhzhia Oblast region in the Southeast of Ukraine, close to the centre of a current conflict zone.
+ZNU is located in the Zaporizhzhia Oblast region in the Southeast of Ukraine, close to the centre of a conflict zone.

 A Memorandum of Understanding between Durham and ZNU underpins our partnership and enables ZNU to access additional support from both the UK and Ukrainian HE systems.